 - "Sub-S" corporations file different forms with the IRS than regular or "C" corporations do, and have to report certain items of income differently; it is virtually impossible to operate as a "Sub-S" corporation without a darned good accountant.
 Accountants and lawyers both like "S" corporations.

 - The limited liability company, or LLC, has become the most popular alternative for small business formations since the IRS approved it in 1988.
 Virtually all states allow LLCs in some form.

 - What is an LLC?
-Well, it's basically an "S" corporation without all of the cumbersome little rules that make "S" corporations unattractive for a lot of situations.
+Well, it's basically an "S" corporation without all of the cumbersome little rules that make "S" corporations unattractive in a lot of situations.